KoBeWi/Metroidvania-System/README.md

 canvas_item.draw_texture(preload("res://icon.svg"), pos)
 ```
 Note that all elements within the visible area are drawn regardless if they are discovered or not.
 You need to manually check if the cell occupied by element (or any related cell you want to consider) was discovered, using `MetSys.is_cell_discovered(coords)`.

+#### Other options

+Two remaining options in the Manage tab are:
+- Reload and Cleanup Map Data: As the name says, this will force reload map data from file and also cleanup invalid data like scenes assigned to non-existent cells etc. (note such data can be created only as a result of a bug or manual tampering with the map data file).
+- Export Map as JSON: Exports the contents of MapData.txt as JSON, in case you want to use it in external tools or just not rely on custom format (MetSys itself does not support JSON).

 ## Runtime guide